-Baking the granola at a lower temperature like 325 degrees is a must for perfectly golden brown granola.
-We’re not going to stir it at all during baking for reasons that I’ll address next, so baking it at a lower temperature is necessary or the granola will burn.
+- Baking the granola at a lower temperature like 325 degrees is a must for perfectly golden brown granola.
+Do not stir the granola during baking for reasons that I’ll address next, so baking it at a lower temperature is necessary or the granola will burn.

-Bake it for 25 minutes or until golden, remove from heat and cool completely.
+- Bake the granola for 25 minutes or until golden, remove from heat and cool completely.
 Don’t stir it once it comes out of the oven either!

-Once the granola has cooled, I break it into large clusters (or whatever size clusters you desire) and stir in some roasted peanuts to double the peanut lover’s pleasure.
+- Once the granola has cooled, break it into large clusters and stir in some add-in’s if desired.
+See Notes for ideas.

 What makes this Perfect Peanut Butter Granola healthy?

-This granola recipe contains only 2 tablespoons of oil compared with some granola recipes that call for twice that amount.
-This recipe contains 9 grams of fat per serving, but it’s low in saturated fat and the rest are heart healthy fats!
+- This peanut butter granola recipe is low in oil with only 2 tablespoons, compared with some granola recipes that call for twice that amount.
+There are 8 grams of fat per serving, but it’s low in saturated fat and the rest are heart healthy fats!